LETS CHANGE THE

-As we head into the next two weeks the City Accountability Project will continue to educate and advocate across Austin for both specific issues as well as broader goals of more local government accountability and transparency.
+As we head into the new year the City Accountability Project will continue to educate and advocate across Austin for both specific issues as well as broader goals of more local government accountability and transparency.

 Our mission: influence the council races to change the course of tribal politics that govern Austin today.

-Over the last six-plus months, CAP has made significant progress in bringing rationality to a big financial issue the City faces: our $1.5 billion proposed Convention Center expansion.
-We have successfully advocated to multiple City Boards and Commissions, elected officials, civic leaders, and many candidates running this fall.
+Over the last year and half, CAP has made significant progress in bringing rationality to a big financial issue the City faces: our $1.5 billion proposed Convention Center expansion.
+We have successfully advocated to multiple City Boards and Commissions, elected officials, civic leaders, and many candidates running in 2022.

 The next stage of our plan is to take that and other financial issues straight to voters in the council races we made endorsements in.
 CAP intends to campaign smart and hard in the competitive races to educate voters and support candidates who share our priorities: accountability, transparency, public input, and spending on vital City needs that solve problems – NOT financial boondoggles supported by special interests.

 With our education and advocacy, we can change the faces of the incoming council members and elect financially-sensible voices who listen to constituents.
 We will keep you informed about how these races unfold.